MathysB21/SQLSimpleChex/README.md

 You will need to create jobs and set the times the jobs need to run, and when the time is reached a desktop notification and a sound will notify you that a job should have ran.

+## Requirements
+For this project you will need the following:
+- Vue.js 3.0 (You can install this using the commands on the Vue.js website)

 ## Initialising the project
 Simply clone the project and then simply run the following command to install all the packages listed in the package.json file: